Wilkware/tuya2mqtt/docs/DEVICES.md

 | Saturation >= 10 % | color |
 | All other changes | current mode |

 This means changing the hue of the light will only switch to color mode if saturation is also >= 10%.
-Some lights automatically attempt to switch to color mode when any HSB value is updated however, if the saturation setting remains < 10%, tuya-mqtt will force the light back to white mode in this case.
+Some lights automatically attempt to switch to color mode when any HSB value is updated however, if the saturation setting remains < 10%, tuya2mqtt will force the light back to white mode in this case.
 This can cause a very quick flicker when chaning hue or color brightness while the saturation remains below the 10% threshold.
 I expect this not to be a common issue and implemented this in an attempt to make all tuya lights behave in a consistent way.

 When the bulb is in white mode, saturation values in the friendly topics are always reported as 0%.
 This is true even if the mode is toggled manually from color to white mode using the mode_command topic or the Tuya/SmartLife app.
 When the light is toggled back to color mode, saturation will be reported at the correct level.
 This is done primarly as a means to indicate color state to automation platforms that don't have a concept of white/color mode, otherwise a light in white mode may still be represented with a color icon in the platforms UI.